alexandros-koutsioumpas/alexandros-koutsioumpas.github.io/DenfertWeb.markdown

 - Consider to remove from the ASCII data file any early experimental points that might not follow the Guinier law.

-- Units can be either in Angstrom or nm and this info needs to be specified in the radio buttons next to the input filename.
+- Units can be either in Angstrom or nm and this info needs to be specified in the radio buttons.
 If input experimental data are in Angstrom then the optional _Dmax,Qmax_ values should be given in _Angstrom_ and _1/Ansgtrom_ units respectively.
 If input experimental data are in nm then the optional _Dmax,Qmax_ values should be given in nm and _1/nm_ units respectively.

 - Default _sld_ and _electron densities_ are those of proteins.
 In the case of nucleic acids, these values need to be adjusted by the user.